 Authors: John Baez and David Tanzer

-Wiki page: Blog - prospects for a green mathematics?
+Wiki page: Blog - prospects for a green mathematics

 Forum discussion group: Blog - prospects for a green mathematics